ecology-calls-for-digital-business-transformation

 Compounding those numbers is the fact that paper is easily misplaced or damaged, and on average it costs $120 to find a misplaced document and $220 to restore a lost document.

-In addition to the environmental damage caused by paper production and consumption, there are other reasons to evaluate a company’s paper consumption.
-Here are some of them.
+In addition to the environmental damage caused by paper production and consumption, there are other reasons to evaluate paper consumption.

 Data security and compliance is a big issue.
 Considering the aforementioned number of documents that are never retrieved from printers, companies are leaving themselves wide open to data breaches when documents are freely available to anyone who passes by the printer.